javascript-tutorial/en.javascript.info/1-js/09-classes/03-static-properties-methods/article.md

 rabbits[0].run(); // Black Rabbit runs with speed 5.
 ```

-Now when we can call `Rabbit.compare`, the inherited `Animal.compare` will be called.
+Now when we call `Rabbit.compare`, the inherited `Animal.compare` will be called.

 How does it work?
 Again, using prototypes.
 As you might have already guessed, `extends` gives `Rabbit` the `[[Prototype]]` reference to `Animal`.